SimoneTiberi/BANDITS/README.md

 --readFilesIn <(zcat $fastq_files/SRR1039508_R1.fastq.gz) <(zcat $fastq_files/SRR1039508_R2.fastq.gz) \
 --outFileNamePrefix sample1 --outSAMtype BAM SortedByCoordinate --quantMode TranscriptomeSAM
 ```
-When running STAR \code{--quantMode TranscriptomeSAM} is essential to obtain the transcript alignments.
+When running STAR `--quantMode TranscriptomeSAM` is essential to obtain the transcript alignments.

 Use gffread to build a reference transcriptome (fasta format) compatible with the DNA fasta and gtf files used for STAR:
 ``` bash